JetBrains/amper/docs/src/user-guide/builtin-tech/compose-multiplatform.md

 ---
 description: |
   Compose Multiplatform is a declarative UI framework developed by JetBrains for sharing Kotlin UI code across multiple platforms.
-Amper provides support for it out of the box.
+Kargo provides support for it out of the box.
 ---
 # :jetbrains-compose-multiplatform: Compose Multiplatform